 You’ll find the Museum of History and Industry (MOHAI) in the South Lake Union neighborhood.
 Learn about the history of Seattle and the surrounding regions.
 Admission for adults is $20.

-Seattle is a major outdoor city.
+One of the best things to do in Seattle is to get outside!
+Seattle is a major outdoor city, so don’t pass up the chance to see the beautiful surroundings.
 Sitting on the Puget Sound, just north of Mount Rainier and west of the Cascade mountain range, the city is ripe with beautiful views and incredible landscapes.
 All around the city, you’ll find parks, lakes, beaches, forests.
 There are so many beautiful parks in Seattle–the best place to spend a sunny summer afternoon.